 The Brett Bros has the core made from bamboo and the outer part made from Maple.
 This combination gives the best of both worlds on the baseball diamond.
 This bamboo baseball bat offers amazing swing and control while hitting the ball with less vibrations transferred to the hand.

-How far do bamboo bats hit?
+How far can bamboo baseball bats hit?

 This is the most important question that pops in the mind of the players when buying any type of wooden bat.